PietroPrandini/GuitarHub/README.md

 ![alphabetic](src/img/forReadme/alphabetic.png) ![solfege](src/img/forReadme/solfege.png)
 * Easy automatic transpositions of the chords.
-* You are welcome to add your favourite songs with a pull request.
+* You are welcome to add your favourite songs.
 * The book is licensed by a Free Culture License.
-* There is a simple template to support the writing of the song (*src/SongTemp.tex*).
+* There is support for writing songs.
-* There is a script (*src/GuitarHubGenerator.sh*) that generate every booklets in the main folder of GuitarHub.
+* There is support for generating the booklets.

 ## Getting started
 If you would like to have a printed version of the booklet you could: